ovelindstrom/archetype-miredot/README.md

 Change the following parameters to suit your needs:
 - groupId : The Maven Group Id to use, normally something like <your.domain>.<your.product>
 - artifactId : What this service is called.
-- version: The initial version to use, default is 1.0-SNAPSHOT
+- version: The initial version to use, default is 1.0-SNAPSHOT.
+Miredot's current bleeding edge is 2.0-SNAPSHOT, the latest stable release is 2.0-RC2.
 - package: What base package to use for your Java classes.
 - serviceName: What is the name, in Camel Case Style, that should be visible in the HTML document headers.
 - baseUrl: A domain name to use as a base for the API documentation.
 Normally where you deploy your service.